9 Best SoapUI Alternatives for API Testing in 2026

 Strong GraphQL and gRPC support

-Open-source with plugin system
+Open-source core with plugins

 Low learning curve for SoapUI users